2026 FIFA World Cup Format Explained: What Changed?

 The expanded tournament will also stretch across Canada, Mexico, and the United States, fundamentally changing where the 2026 World Cup is being played compared to previous editions.

 For fans, the new format means more soccer and more nations involved deep into the tournament.
-For players and bettors, it also creates new scheduling, travel, and World Cup picks challenges throughout the competition.
+For players and fans, it also creates new scheduling, travel, and World Cup picks challenges throughout the competition.

 How does the 2026 World Cup format work?